spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/airgap/kubernetes-airgap-instructions.md

   </TabItem>
   <TabItem label="AWS ECR" value="aws-ecr">

-  You can aquire the AWS ECR authentication command from the AWS ECR console.
+  You can acquire the AWS ECR authentication command from the AWS ECR console.
 From the ECR repository details page, click on the **View push commands** button to access the command.
 Refer to the [AWS ECR Authentication](https://docs.aws.amazon.com/AmazonECR/latest/userguide/getting-started-cli.html#cli-authenticate-registry) documentation for more information.

   Below is the command you will use to authenticate to AWS ECR.
 The output of the `aws` command is passed to `oras` to authenticate with the ECR registry.
 Replace the values below with your environment configuration values.